FirmaChain/proof-of-creation-mintall/README.md

 ### Local Environment

-Create a `.envrc` file in the root directory of the project and add the following environment variables:
+Create a `.env` file in the root directory of the project and add the following environment variables:

 ```plaintext
 # Database Configuration